gazebosim/docs/tutorials/sensor/sensor_demo.md

 has been touched.
 The tags of the plugin are as follows:

 * `<target>` which will be in contact with our wall, in our case `vehicle_blue`.
-* `<namespace>` takes the namespace of our topic, so when our robot hit the wall it will send a message to `/wall/touched` topic.
+* `<namespace>` takes the namespace of our topic, so when our robot hits the wall it will send a message to `/wall/touched` topic.

- Run the world in one terminal.
+ Run the world in one terminal:

 `ign gazebo sensor_tutorial.sdf`

-In another terminal listen to the `/wall/touched` topic.
+In another terminal, listen to the `/wall/touched` topic:

 `ign topic -e -t /wall/touched`

 Drive your robot forward to the wall using the keyboard arrow keys.

-When you hit the bump you should see a message `data: true` on the terminal where you run the `ign topic -e -t /wall/touched`.
+When you hit the bump you should see a message `data: true` on the terminal where you ran the `ign topic -e -t /wall/touched`.

-Now we can use the `TriggeredPublisher` plugin to make our robot stop when hit the wall as follows:
+Now we can use the `TriggeredPublisher` plugin to make our robot stop when hits the wall as follows:

 ```xml
 <plugin filename="libignition-gazebo-triggered-publisher-system.so"